Family vacation ideas

 Vail, Colorado.

 For a crew of people who want to get out on the slopes—or the trails, when the weather is warmer—Vail Village and the surrounding area offer up more than enough to do.
-It also has twinkling lights, snowy streets and cozy lodges that feel straight out of a holiday movie.
+It’s also one of the best holiday trips for families, with twinkling lights, snowy streets and cozy lodges that feel straight out of a holiday movie.

 Vail appeals to all ages, from bunny-slope skiers to grandparents who want to spend some time shopping in the village or strolling the Betty Ford Alpine Gardens.
-For those looking for a nightcap, the Tasting Room at 10th Mountain Whiskey & Spirit Co. has a house-made cordial that’s infused with sage, vanilla and peach.
+For those looking for a nightcap, visit the Tasting Room at 10th Mountain Whiskey & Spirit Co.
+The house-made cordial is infused with sage, vanilla and peach.
 It’s a delicious way to end the night.

 Vail Village’s size is what makes it perfect for multigenerational groups.
 It’s small enough that people can split off comfortably and meet throughout the day without having to make a big trek.
 But there are also some can’t-miss day trips outside Vail that serve up mountain-town vibes of their own, including Leadville, Breckenridge, Glenwood Springs and Aspen.